Thursday, 1 October 2015

 These are big exciting names that should have provided big exciting vocals.
 Instead they come across sounding like lifeless and indistinguishable nobodies.
 Only soul artist Gregory Porter offers any heart into his performance.
 The rest of the guests sound like they’re only there to pick up their pay cheque.

 And maybe money is wholly to blame here.
-Everyone on this album is coasting on their fame, lazing back on their wads of cash waiting for more to come flooding in.
+Everyone on this album is coasting on their fame.
 There are no attempts to do anything vibrant or new.
 Disclosure’s blend of deep house and garage has always relied on retro ideas, but on Settle it managed to feel fresh.
 It provided a sweet antidote to the robotic fart music dominating the clubs at the time.

 Two years have passed and the EDM landscape has changed.
 No longer are Disclosure the sole owners of their niche.
 A hundred copycats have sprung up around them – the like of Shift K3Y and Gorgon City and Duke Dumont – and Disclosure have done nothing to stay ahead of the game and stand out.